fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 Let us pretend that we had an error in production with this code.
-We would be flying blind mostly since we don't have any way of knowing if the problem is the data input, the saving of the data or possbly what is being returned.
+We would be flying blind mostly since we don't have any way of knowing if the problem is the data input, the saving of the data or possibly what is being returned.

 With some slight updates to our logging strategy we can get a pretty